plentymarkets/docs-raw/plentyInterface/Order.md

 ## Contracts<a name="order_contactwish_contracts"></a>
 ### ContactWishRepositoryContract<a name="order_contracts_contactwishrepositorycontract"></a>

-Get and create contact wishes.
+This interface allows you to get and create contact wishes.

 #### Namespace